larsjuhljensen/JensenLab/_pages/training_stringapp_eubic.md

 ## Exercise 2

-In this exercise, we will work with the list of differentially expressed genes from the study by [Kjær et al.](https://doi.org/10.1093/brain/awz265) to perform typical network import and visualization tasks.
-We recommend using Excel or a similar program to open the file, which you can download from [here](/assets/DEA.sig.padj.logFC.baseMean.tsv).
+In this exercise, we will work with the list of 541 proteins associated with epithelial ovarian cancer (EOC) from the study by [Francavilla et al.](https://doi.org/10.1016/j.celrep.2017.03.015) to perform typical network import and visualization tasks.
+An adapted, simplified version of their results table can be downloaded [here](/assets/Francavilla2017CellRep.tsv).
+We recommend using Excel or a similar program to open the file.

 ### 2.1 Protein network retrieval

 Go to the menu **File → Import → Network from Public Databases**.
-In the import dialog, choose **STRING: protein query** as the **Data Source** and paste the list of gene names from the _Gene.name_ column in the table into the **Enter protein names or identifiers** field.
+In the import dialog, choose **STRING: protein query** as the **Data Source** and paste the list of UniProt accession numbers from the _UniProt_ column in the table into the **Enter protein names or identifiers** field.
 Change the **Network type** to **physical subnetwork**, before proceeding with the import.

 Next, the disambiguation dialog shows all query terms that cannot be matched to a unique STRING protein, with the first matching STRING protein for each query term automatically selected.
 This default is fine for this exercise; click the **Import** button to continue.
 Check that **View → Always Show Graphics Details** is enabled for a detailed view of the network.